Office of Financial Aid

 - Be accepted for admission or enrolled at least half-time.

-- Have financial need, which is defined as the difference between the cost of attendance (COA) and the Expected Family Contribution (EFC) for most Geisinger Commonwealth scholarships.
+- Have financial need, which is defined as the difference between the cost of attendance (COA) and the Student Aid Index (SAI) for most Geisinger College scholarships.

 - Have a high school diploma, a GED, or a passing “ability to benefit” test result.

-Some federal, state, private or other Geisinger Commonwealth assistance programs may have different eligibility criteria.
+Some federal, state, private or other Geisinger College assistance programs may have different eligibility criteria.

-Applicant’s total financial aid (loans, grants, scholarships, etc.) cannot exceed the institutionally determined cost of attendance for the program of study.
-Cost of attendance minus student contribution and parent contribution from the FAFSA determine the applicant’s eligibility for institutional based financial assistance.
+Applicant’s total financial aid (e.g., loans, grants, scholarships) cannot exceed the institutionally determined cost of attendance for the program of study.
+Cost of attendance minus student contribution from the FAFSA determine the applicant’s eligibility for institutional based financial assistance.
 Cost of attendance minus any institutional based financial assistance and minus any other assistance you receive equals your eligibility for federal educational loans.